sylefeb/Silice/learn-silice/classroom/soc_wave_player/README.md

 ---

 This classroom project targets the [ULX3S board](https://radiona.org/ulx3s/) with a [SSD1351 128x128 pixel SPI screen](https://www.waveshare.com/1.5inch-rgb-oled-module.htm), a SDcard and speakers/headphones with a standard audio jack.
 The end goal is to build a custom wave player reading files from a SDcard, with a graphical selection menu.

+We will not be starting from scratch.
+Instead we will hack new features within an existing basic SOC.
+The idea is to learn and understand progressively by enriching the design, while starting with something quite capable already.

-This project focuses on the System-On-Chip (SOC) hardware that glues the [RISC-V RV32I CPU](../../../projects/ice-v/IceV.md) to the peripherals (screen, SDcard, audio output and audio hardware streaming buffer).
+The project focuses on the so called "System-On-Chip" (SOC).
+This is the hardware that glues the CPU ([we use a RISCV RV32I CPU](../../../projects/ice-v/IceV.md)) to the peripherals (screen, SDcard, audio, etc.).
+The SOC is a key part of a design, and in particular this is where we can implement additional hardware support for functionalities that the CPU cannot efficiently deal with -- think co-processors for sound, graphics and input devices.
+In this project we will implement a hardware PWM for the audio, and the SOC also helps the CPU with audio streaming.

 We will proceed step-by-step with exercises, to understand each component of the SOC.